James Gortner

 Knight Paintings (2021-ongoing)

-These works represent a game in play, not an endgame.
+Ironically, these works represent a game in play, not an endgame.
 Unlike chess, the paintings are about optimization through imperfection and blending of the known with the unknowable.
 That which we might glimpse through art.
 The positions these works take are not objective, like in chess, but subjective and open to interpretation.

 JAMES GORTNER